 Loans are repayable over three years on a monthly basis.

 $10,000 loan maximum per project. $4,000 loan minimum preferred.
 Loans up to $25,000 may be considered depending on scope of project.
-For more information contact Lindsay Wallace at the National Main Street Center at firstname.lastname@example.org
+Contact Abby Armato at the National Main Street Center: firstname.lastname@example.org more information.

 Loan repayment deferral is up to 180 days (temporary change)